MikhailDubovichev/genai-showcase/apps/cloud-rag/README.md

 - `NEBIUS_API_KEY` must be present in the environment.
 - FAISS index path defaults to `faiss_index` (relative to this folder).
 - A `faiss_index/manifest.json` is written during seeding with embedding model and dimension.
 If you change the embedding model, delete/reseed the index.
+ - Fallback behavior:
+   - `retrieval.allow_general_knowledge: true|false` — when true and no chunks are retrieved, the service returns a brief, general best‑practice answer with `content: []`.

 ## Project structure (cloud)
 ```